 Open Frame Server Racks vs Wall Mount Racks

 Choosing the right server rack for your situation can be quite a challenge.
-Whether you are running a large data center, a small business server room, or even a home computer setup, you will have plenty of options for how to house your equipment.
-Two of the most common options are open frame server racks and wall-mounted server racks.
-Each of them has advantages and disadvantages, so we want to help you determine which is right for you.
+Whether you are running a large data center, a small business server room, or even a home computer setup, there are different options to house your equipment.
+Two common rack options to house your equipment are open frame racks or wall mount racks.

 Advantages of Open Frame Server Racks